-Even if it isn’t linked to accounting, inventory management is a pain.
-It’s the cash flow spine of every online endeavor, therefore keeping tight control of it is essential.
+Inventory management is a pain, even if not linked to accounting.
+It’s the cash flow spine of every online endeavor; therefore, keeping tight control of it is essential.

 The most common ways of running a business are automated and integrated inventory management systems that may be expanded.

 Systems that use varying levels of verification will be able to provide the most up-to-date financials.